micmath/fortune-cookies-astro/README.md

 ### Step 2: Set up a new Web Service on Render

+This assumes you have an account on https://render.com/ ...
+If not create one.
+This demo will run on their Free Tier but there may be a _significant_ delay when starting up any cold SSR route in your web application on that tier.
+Upgrade to a paid tier to get better performance more suitable for production.

 1. Log in to your Render account and click "New +" then "Web Service".

-2. Connect your Git repository.
+2. Connect your GitHub repository.
+You will need to grant Render access to your GitHub repos, so follow those steps as they are presented to you.

-3. Configure the deployment:
+3. Configure the deployment in your Render project (dashboard):
    - **Name**: fortune-cookies-astro
    - **Environment**: Node
-   - **Build Command**: `npm run build`
+   - **Build Command**: `npm install && npm run build`
    - **Start Command**: `npm start`

-4. Add an environment variable:
+4. Add the following environment variables in your Render project (dashboard):
    - Key: `NODE_VERSION`
-   - Value: `20.17.0` (or your preferred Node.js version)
+   - Value: `20.17.0` (or whatever your preferred node version is)

-5. Click "Create Web Service".

-### Step 3: Deploy your application

-Render will automatically deploy your application.
-Once the deployment is complete, you can access your site at the provided URL.
+  - Key: `PORT`
+  - Value: `3000` (must match the `server.port` value in your `astro.config.mjs`, see above)

+5. Click the "Deploy Web Service" button in your Render project (dashboard) and wait while the project is built and deployed.
+The process is logged in your Render project (dashboard) console.

 ## Verifying the Deployment

+Find the URL of your web application in your Render project (dashboard).
+For example, my project can be viewed at https://fortune-cookies-astro.onrender.com/

-1. Visit the main URL to see a new fortune generated server-side on each refresh.
+- Visit the `/` page to see the dynamic SSR content.
-2. Visit the `/about` page to see the static content.
+- Visit the `/about` page to see the static SSB content.

-By following these steps, you've created an Astro application with hybrid rendering, featuring both server-side rendered and static pages, and deployed it to Render.
-The SSR index page will generate a new fortune on each request, while the About page remains static, demonstrating the hybrid capabilities of your Astro application.